Mormonism and Nicene Christianity: Mormon neo-orthodoxy

 Some claim that in the late-20th century, a conservative movement within the LDS Church (called "Mormon neo-orthodoxy" on the analogy of an earlier Protestant neo-orthodoxy) emphasized the Book of Mormon over later revelations and embraced original sin, an absolute, eternal, and unchanging God, a pessimistic assessment of human nature, and a doctrine of salvation by grace rather than by works.

-Despite the book's importance to early Mormonism, early Mormons rarely quoted from the Book of Mormon in their speeches and writings.
+Despite the book's importance to early Mormonism, early Latter-day Saints rarely quoted from the Book of Mormon in their speeches and writings.
 Joseph Smith's later teachings and writings focused on the Bible, including his own revision and commentary of the Authorized King James Version.
 The book was not regularly cited in Mormon conferences until the 1980s.
 Within the LDS Church, a movement to re-emphasize the Jesus-based elements of Mormonism in the 1980s included a rediscovery of the Book of Mormon.
 In 1982, the church subtitled the book "Another Testament of Jesus Christ" to emphasize that Jesus was a central focus of the book and that the book is intended to be a complement to the Bible.

 Although Mormon neo-orthodox scholars say they have faced "resistance" from Mormon orthodoxy, some perceive the direction of the movement to be consistent with a broader trend among the LDS hierarchy to present Mormonism in terms more acceptable to mainline Christianity.
 Critics argue that because Mormonism is not based on an authoritative systematic theology, and much of Mormon scripture was written when Mormonism was "essentially trinitarian", Mormon leaders and apologists have been able to deny that at least some of 20th-century orthodox Mormonism represents official Mormon doctrine.
 It is also claimed that LDS Church publications and a few Mormon scholars have increasingly used the language of Nicene Christianity to describe the nature of God.

 The existence and implications of the movement continue to be debated.
-Theologian Richard Mouw asserts that Mormons have downplayed some of its more "heretical" doctrines to obtain a more effective dialogue with other Christians.
+Theologian Richard Mouw asserts that Latter-day Saints have downplayed some of its more "heretical" doctrines to obtain a more effective dialogue with other Christians.
 Terryl Givens, a Mormon theologian, has rejected such claims, asserting instead that many Mormon "heresies" eventually become more accepted by much of Christianity.
 He consequently contends that "Christian consensus is fluid and, in some cases, has lagged behind the Mormon model."

-Christian views about Mormons
+Christian views about Latter-day Saints

 In the past, most mainstream Christian denominations rejected Mormonism outright, frequently calling it a cult and characterizing it as "non-Christian".
 According to Jan Shipps, during the 1950s the attitude of mainstream Christians towards Mormonism changed from "vilification" to "veneration", with emphasis on positive Mormon traits such as "family orientation, clean-cut optimism, honesty and pleasant aggressiveness".

 Richard Abanes attributes an "increasing lack of delineation between (Mormonism and mainstream Christianity)" to three primary causes: